UN Young Leaders for the SDGs

 Who can apply

-Young people between 18 and 30 years old on 31 December 2017, from around the world, and across many different issues, who are leading positive change towards a sustainable future.
+Young people from 15 to 29 years old, from around the world, and across many different issues, who are leading positive change towards a sustainable future.

 The 17 chosen Young Leaders will work with the UN Envoy on Youth, Jayathma Wickramanayake, to engage young people in the Sustainable Development Goals, advocate for their achievement and contribute to a brain trust supporting the UN’s advocacy efforts to mobilise young people.